One-Piece Curtain Door Torsion Springs

 You will need to verify that your spring ends look like the spring in this picture.

 You will also need to determine the wind of the spring.
-This will be either right or left, and it correspondes to the right or left side of the door when you are on the inside.
-You also need to verify that your spring has the mini-warehouse ends, as pictured on the left.
+This will be either right or left, and it corresponds to the right or left side of the door when you are on the inside.

 Replace One Spring or Both of the Springs?